ArduPilot/apm_planner/packaging/project/readme.txt

-- To build a installer manally
+- To build a installer manually

 1. Download the Packages Application & install http://s.sudre.free.fr/Software/Packages/about.html